Foreign investors eye airports as Indonesia rolls out welcome mat

 The country’s newest international airport, located in northern Sumatra’s provincial capital of Medan, is already operating at capacity after opening just four months ago.

-Indonesia’s flag carrier Garuda Airlines (GIAA.JK), which last week announced plans to double its fleet to 350-400 aircraft by 2025, is also being forced to move many of its new planes to Batam and Medan airports due to the lack of capacity in Jakarta.
+Indonesia’s flag carrier Garuda Airlines, which last week announced plans to double its fleet to 350-400 aircraft by 2025, is also being forced to move many of its new planes to Batam and Medan airports due to the lack of capacity in Jakarta.

 In August, Garuda was forced to announce a delay in the launch of its first Jakarta-London service by six months to May 2014 due to the capital’s ageing airport.

-France’s Vinci (SGEF.PA), Germany’s Fraport AG (FRAG.DE), South Korea’s Incheon, Japan’s Mitsubishi Corp (8058.T) and Sojitz Corp (2768.T) have recently approached Indonesian companies about possible investment opportunities, said two senior officials with state-owned air operator Angkasa Pura I.
+France’s Vinci, Germany’s Fraport AG, South Korea’s Incheon, Japan’s Mitsubishi Corp and Sojitz Corp have recently approached Indonesian companies about possible investment opportunities, said two senior officials with state-owned air operator Angkasa Pura I.

 But no foreign firm has been able to grab a major stake in any of Indonesia’s major airports due to restrictive government regulations and land acquisition issues.
 The country’s airports are currently operated by either the government or state-owned companies.